LearnOnDemandSystems/docs/guides/idl/idlv3.md

 #### Choose Edit Option

-Once you have checked out the IDL manual for editing, you can choose between two options for adding and editing content:
+Once you have checked out the IDL (legacy) manual for editing, you can choose between two options for adding and editing content:

 **IDL Studio**.
 When using this option, the manual appears with the